hubertkarbowy/algorithms/README.md

 # algorithms
-A collection of algorithms implemented in various programming languages
+A collection of miscellaneous algorithms implemented in various programming languages